Aemon Targaryen (son of Jaehaerys I)

 Prince of Dragonstone

-In 62 AC, King Jaehaerys formally granted Aemon the title of Prince of Dragonstone and heir to the throne.
+In 62 AC, King Jaehaerys formally granted the seven-year-old Aemon the title of Prince of Dragonstone and heir to the throne.
 At the feast that followed Aemon's appointment, Queen Alysanne sat Aemon beside Lady Jocelyn Baratheon.
 The two children spent the entire evening talking and laughing together.
 King Jaehaerys had originally wished for Aemon to marry his older sister, Daenerys.
 After Daenerys's death in 60 AC, Jaehaerys came to consider his second daughter, Alyssa, but that idea had been discouraged by Queen Alysanne, who had noted Alyssa's interest in Baelon.
 As such, in 68 AC, Aemon's betrothal to Lady Jocelyn was announced.
 They were married two years later, in a ceremony as grand as the Golden Wedding.

 In 72 AC, Aemon was the victor in the squires' melee during the tourney at Duskendale in honor of Lord Darklyn's wedding.
 He later distinguished himself in the lists, and was subsequently knighted.
 Not long after his return to King's Landing, Aemon claimed the dragon Caraxes, the fiercest of the young dragons present in the Dragonpit.